-Since mining finished in 1952 there has only been very limited exploration in the 1980's, which included mapping, rockchip, stream sediment and soil sampling completed by Tasman Gold Developments.
-Anomalous gold, stibnite and arsenic soil geochemistry have been found over a strike length of 400m (Figure 4).
-This anomaly is 150m wide and includes the Langdons, Julian, Liberty and Midnight reefs.
+Since mining finished in 1952 there has only been very limited exploration in the 1980's, which included mapping, rockchip, stream sediment and soil sampling completed by Tasman Gold Developments (Tasman).
+Anomalous gold, stibnite and arsenic soil geochemistry have been found over a strike length of 500m.